Data Dictionary |

 Other PxPlus tools, such as the Bulk Edit Data Elements utility and File Link Maintenance, can be used to build and quickly refine the data dictionary and create interrelationships between files.

-Database export utilities, such as the PxPlus Bulk Database Export Utility, can be used to add and load tables in an existing database (ODB, MySql, Oracle, ADO or DB2) by using PxPlus native files.
+Database export utilities, such as the PxPlus Bulk Database Export Utility, can be used to add and load tables in an existing database (ODB, MySql, OCI, ADO or DB2) by using PxPlus native files.

 Using the Data Dictionary